kristofferkjeldby/Lightcore/README.md

 ![Test world](https://raw.githubusercontent.com/kristofferkjeldby/Lightcore/master/Examples/Testworld.png)

-**The coordinate system and perspective settings**
+**The main coordinate system and perspective settings**

-The coordinate system is placed in the center of the screen, with the x axis pointing to the right, the y axis pointing to the top, and the z-axis pointing _out of the screen_.
+The main coordinate system (Settings.WorldReferenceFrame) is placed in the center of the screen, with the x axis pointing to the right, the y axis pointing to the top, and the z-axis pointing _out of the screen_.

 The viewer (camera) is placed at (0, 0, 200) looking into the screen (Settings.CameraRererenceFrame).